 Drinking ginger ale made from fresh ginger root has health benefits.
 Manufacturers label their products with the ingredients used – check it before making a purchase.
 Avoid ginger ale containing flavorings or colorings agents or high sugar/high fructose corn syrup.
 The healthiest choice is homemade ginger ale.

-Is ginger ale good for pregnancy?
+Is ginger ale good for your stomach?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - The Effectiveness of Ginger in the Prevention of Nausea and Vomiting during Pregnancy and Chemotherapy